Feds seek breakup of Altria-Juul deal on antitrust grounds

 In late 2018 Altria discontinued its own e-cigarettes and took a 35% stake in Juul.

-The complaint filed by the FTC alleges that Altria agreed not to compete against Juul in return for the $13 billion stake in the company.
+The complaint announced by the FTC alleges that Altria agreed not to compete against Juul in return for the $13 billion stake in the company.

 “Altria and Juul turned from competitors to collaborators by eliminating competition and sharing in Juul’s profits,” said Ian Conner, of the FTC’s Bureau of Competition.
+It was not clear from the agency’s initial statement whether Altria would be required to sell its stake in Juul.
+If the case goes to trial it would be heard by an administrative law judge in January 2021, the agency said.

 Altria said in a statement that the FTC “misunderstood the facts” of its investment in Juul.